wp-plugins/facebook-feed-grabber/readme.txt

 Tested up to: 3.2.1
 Stable tag: 3.2.1

 Retrieve the feed of a public Facebook page.
-You will have to have/create a facebook application as this plugin uses facebook's graph API.
+You will need to have have or create a Facebook application as this plugin uses facebook's graph API.

 == Description ==

 Retrieve the feed of a public Facebook page using the Facebook Graph API and the Facebook PHP SDK.
-You will have to have/create a facebook application to use this plugin as facebook requires it to use their graph api.
+You will need to have have or create a Facebook application to use this plugin.
+Facebook requires it to use their graph api.

 At this time no default styles are provided for the output of this plugin.
-Hope to add that in the next version.
+I hope to add that in the next version.

 If you do not set a valid facebook App Id & Secret you will get a "PHP Fatal error:  Uncaught OAuthException: Invalid OAuth access token signature." when you try to display a feed.
+You can verify your App Id & Secret from the options page!

 == Installation ==